nonomu/Journey-App/README.md

 # Journey-App
-Journey-App -  places weather and flights  search app.
+Journey-App -
 # We Do

-We Do is a wedding management platform built with React.
-It includes vendor recommendations and booking, budget tracker, user profile management, and guest management.
+Journey-App is a places weather and flights  search app platform built with Jquery includes weather in cities, places to travel , and flights to the city.

 ## Contributors
 - Noam Mualmi (nonomu)